Unleash/unleash/README.md

 Unleash started on port:4242
 ```

-You can also require Unleash as a lib and expend it with more options.
+You can also require Unleash as a lib and expand it with more options.
 Read more about this feature in the [getting started guide](./docs/getting-started.md).

 ## Project details
 - [Project Roadmap](https://github.com/unleash/unleash/wiki/Roadmap)

 ## Developer Guide
-If you want to contribute to this project you are encuraged to send issue request, or provie pull-requests.
+If you want to contribute to this project you are encuraged to send issue request, or provide pull-requests.
 Please read the [unleas developer guide](./docs/developer-guide.md) to learn more on how you can contribute.

 ## Run with docker
-We have made a sperate project which runs unleash inside docker.
-Please see [unelash-docker](https://github.com/Unleash/unleash-docker)
+We have made a separate project which runs unleash inside docker.
+Please see [unleash-docker](https://github.com/Unleash/unleash-docker)